oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ## Build the Docker images and run the app with Docker Compose

 You're all set to run the app locally using Docker and Docker Compose.
-You need to build the docker image for each of the projects: `gateway`, `store`, and `blog`.
+You need to build the docker image for each of the projects: `gateway`, `store`, and `blog` (you don't have to build the `registry` because it uses an image).

  In the three different app directories, run the following Gradle command.